UlfarErl/lampgpt/README.md

  ## TODO
 - **Stateless exploration**: Use the save/restore or undo meta-command features of `bocfel` to try various commands and provide them and their output to the LLMs as extra context.
-- **Side-by-side mode**: Use `curses` or something similar for side-by-side playing of the original and LLM-rewritten game.

 ## DONE
 - **Other LLMs**: Support Gemini and Claude.